epfl-ada/ada-2023-project-crunchychicken/README.md

 ## Abstract
 *A 150 word description of the project idea and goals.
 What’s the motivation behind your project?
 What story would you like to tell, and why?*

+Stanley Kubrick is known to have at least one great movie in every major movie genre.
+On the other hand, when you see David Fincher's name as the director of a new movie, you are almost sure that there is going to be one or more serial killers involved.
+The directorial style of an average director evolves over time.
+Their experiences, their personal life, their emotional state, and many other factors might influence their style.
+Discovering the right directorial approach can also lead a director to achieve significant success in their career.
+In this data analysis project,

 ## Research Questions (*goal is to convince TA idea has value and is feasible*)